This easy chicken cacciatore is the perfect dish for when you need to feed a couple of people.

 - ½ cup pitted Kalamata olives

-- In a frypan over medium heat, add the oil.
+- In a large deep frypan over medium heat, add the oil.

 - Once hot, add the chicken pieces in batches and cook until slightly brown.
-Remove and put to the side.
+Once browned, put the chicken to the side.

-- Add the onion, capsicum, garlic, mushrooms to the frying pan and cook for 2-3 minutes.
+- Add the onion, garlic, bell pepper, and mushrooms to the frying pan.
+Cook for 2-3 minutes.

-- Add the chicken back into the pan and add the sauce, basil and simmer for 25-30 minutes.
+- Return the chicken to the pan and add the red wine, pasta sauce, and basil.
+Simmer for 30 minutes.

-- Stir in the olives and season with salt & pepper.
+- Stir in the olives and season with salt and pepper.

 - The olives are optional and can be left out without any drastic effect on the overall dish.

-- You can make this chicken cacciatore paleo friendly by leaving the wine out of it.
+- You can make chicken cacciatore paleo-friendly by leaving the wine out of it.

-- The ½ cup of red wine will help add a lot more depth to this dish.
-However, much like the olives this too is optional and is not required for a tasty dish.
+- The half a cup of red wine will help add a lot more depth to this dish.
+However, much like the olives, this is optional and is not required for a tasty dish.

-- Make sure the oil is hot when you add the chicken as you want to seal the chicken and not stew it.
+- Make sure the oil is hot when you add the chicken as you want to sear the chicken and not stew it.

-There are a ton of super easy chicken recipes that you can cook up.
+There are a ton of easy chicken recipes that you can cook up.
 For example, you might be interested in something a bit sweeter such as the baked honey mustard chicken.
-It’s super easy to prepare and doesn’t need a massive amount of dishes to make.
+It is super easy to prepare and does not need a massive amount of dishes to make.

 If you have any feedback regarding this easy chicken cacciatore recipe that you would like to share, then feel free to leave a comment below.
-I always love hearing your feedback so I can improve future recipes or make adjustments to this one.
+I always love hearing your feedback so I can improve future recipes or adjust this one.